 BT(W)D relies on local businesses to extend support to their employees and celebrations like BT(W)D. Employer engagement remains critical to continue use and new adoption of bicycling as a safe, comfortable, and viable mode of transportation.
 Additionally, your individual neighborhoods are great places for engagement through sharing resources and tips, organizing group meet ups, or striking up a conversation via social media or even better, in person.

-In this document, we have outlined several ways that your business or organization can still celebrate BT(W)D in 2021 and beyond, while taking into account the various ways that the COVID-19 pandemic has impacted our businesses and their employees.
-We also outline some ideas for engaging your neighbors, in addition to or in lieu of your employer.
+In this document, we have outlined several ways that your business or organization can still celebrate BT(W)D. We also outline some ideas for engaging your neighbors, in addition to or in lieu of your employer.